DeliciousMeatPop/VRCD/README.md

 ```
 [ STATUS ] ONLINE
-[ TARGET ] META QUEST // ALL MODELS
+[ TARGET ] ANDROID // META QUEST // ALL MODELS
 [ STACK  ] ELECTRON · REACT · TYPESCRIPT
 ```
 I REMOVED DISCUSSIONS SINCE PEOPLE WERE ONLY USING IT AS A WAY TO AVOID ADDING LOGS TO AN ISSUE IT SEEMS, EVEN IF THAT WAS NOT THE INTENTION, IN ACTUALITY THAT WAS THE RESULT

 ---

-VR CyberDeck is a cross-platform desktop deck for managing, sideloading, and uploading content to Meta Quest devices.
-It plugs into a community-run game library, runs the whole download → install → metadata → upload pipeline for you, and wraps the whole thing in a neon terminal aesthetic that doesn't feel like a 2014 sideloader.
+VR CyberDeck is a cross-platform desktop deck for managing, sideloading, and uploading content to android devices and Meta Quest devices.
+You can connect to your own personal library or just use it as a sideloader or wraps the whole thing in a neon terminal aesthetic that doesn't feel like a 2014 sideloader.

 ---